TUM-VT/FTO-Sim/README.md

     saveAnimation = False                   # Save the animation
     ```

 2. **Visualization Mode**: This use mode is available for an execution of *FTO-Sim* with a live visualization of the ray tracing method.
 While increasing the computational cost and therefore decreasing simulation speed with this use mode, it provides visual aids for checking the simulations correct performance.
 This use mode is recommended for simulation scenarios, that are not yet thoroughly developed or if a live visualization is wanted for e.g. demonstration purposes.
-In order to initialize this use mode, users should set the following general settings, while all other configuration settings can be customized according to the user's needs (see [Features](#features)):
+In order to initialize this use mode, users should set the following general settings, while all other configuration settings can be customized according to the user's needs (see [Configuration Settings](#configuration-settings)):
     ```
     # General Settings